Art Education (AE)

 AE-393 Art in the Secondary School (4 credits)

 The student investigates theories of teaching art to adolescents, developmental stages of adolescents and their artmaking, theories of creativity and motivation, rationale for arts assessment, and planning art lessons for the secondary classroom.
 The student learns to assess appropriately, meeting local, state, and national standards.
-Must file applications and criminal background forms with the Education Dept. Field placement on Tuesday and Thursday mornings.
+Must file applications and criminal background forms with the Education Dept. Field placement in middle or high school on Tuesday and Thursday mornings.

 AE-480L Direct Observ & Teaching Art/Elem Sch (6 credits)

-Prerequisite(s): For AE, AET Majors & Licensure students in AE.
-AE-400 or AT-400 completed.
-Praxis II completed.
-Must register concurrently with ED-475.
+Prerequisite(s): For AE, AET Majors & Licensure students in AE: AE 400 or AT 400 completed., Take ED-475 concurrently., PRAXIS II completed.

 AE-480S Direct Obs & Teaching Art/Secondary Sch (6 credits)